 Said to be the largest city in Rajasthan as well as the first planned city of the country, Jaipur was built in the eighteenth century by Sawai Jai Singh.
 It is one of the major tourist attractions amid Indians as well as foreigners.
 It hosts a number of tourist attractions such as the City Palace, Amer Fort, Govind Dev ji Temple, Nahargarh Fort, Vidhan Sabha, Galta Ji Temple, Birla Temple, and many more.
 It even serves as a stepping stone for vacationers heading to the deserted cities of Jodhpur and Jaisalmer.
 Known as the pink city of India, Jaipur belongs to the famous tourist Golden Triangle of the capital city, Delhi, Jaipur and Agra.

-It is a small little town, which is not that popular amongst holidaymakers but is pretty popular amid bird lovers and offbeat travel destination seekers.
+It is a small little town, which is not that famous amongst tourists but is pretty popular amid bird lovers and offbeat travel destination seekers.
 Keoladeo Bird Sanctuary and Lohagarh Fort are the major attractions of this quaint little town.
 Bharatpur Bird Sanctuary is a significant way station for a variety of migratory birds counting the rare Siberian Crane.
 Apart from both these attractions there are a number of other places to see and a diversity of cuisine to try.

 Vrindavan is a holy town in the northern part of India that attracts people from all across the globe especially if you are a devotee of lord Krishna.
 Located a merely 150 km away south of Delhi, Vrindavan can be reached by just about any mode of transportation that too at amazingly low prices.
 The city is about 50 km away from Agra, which hosts one the seven wonders in the world “Taj Mahal”.
 It even lies on the touristy Golden Triangle of Delhi, Agra and Jaipur.
 Vrindavan is a major pilgrimage holiday destination for Hindus, and has as many as 5000 temples.
 However, there a few temples that should not be missed such as Prem Mandir, Bihariji, Mandir Sri Dham Goda Vihar, Govinda Dev Mandir, Jaigurudeo Temple, Krishna Balaram Mandir (ISKCON Temple), Kesi Ghat, Seva Kunj, Rangji Mandir and Nidhi Van, to name a few.